Indulgence By Rachael, LLC

 e.
 Gratuity.
 All estimates do not include gratuity.
 If you wish to include gratuity, it must be in the form of cash only.

 a.
 Advance.
-A check/credit for partial advance payment in the amount of thirty percent (30%) of the estimate must be received by IBR within five (5) business days of the date on which a Client executes the Letter.
+A check/credit for partial advance payment in the amount of thirty percent (30%) of the estimate must be received by IBR within fourteen (14) business days of the date on which a Client executes the Letter.
 Specific dates will not be guaranteed until the advance for the event is received by IBR.

 b.
 General.
 Full payment is due on the date of the event, at its conclusion.
 It is acknowledged and agreed that IBR Is authorized to charge a Client’s credit card on file (pursuant to the authorization set forth in the Letter) at the time IBR Is reasonably certain what the balance owed will be for an event, and it is understood that this may be up to 24 hours or more before the event’s conclusion.
 It is further understood and agreed that there may be additional incidental expenses about which IBR does not become aware until the conclusion of an event, and that IBR will make an additional charge against the Client’s credit card on file for such additional incidental expenses as soon as possible after the event.
 Client represents and warrants that the credit limit for the credit card authorization granted to IBR is sufficient to cover the anticipated charges arising from this agreement.
-IBR will mail Client a final invoice (including copies of receipts for purchases made on behalf of the Client) as soon as possible after the event to which the invoice pertains.
+IBR will mail Client a final invoice as soon as possible after the event to which the invoice pertains.

 c.
 We accept payment by check and credit card only.